KieronH90/KieronH90.github.io/_posts/2025-07-20-Machine Learning Reflective Summary.md

 # Reflective Summary: My Machine Learning Learning Journey
 This unit has significantly expanded my understanding and practical skills in machine learning, integrating theoretical knowledge with hands-on application and critical ethical considerations.

-## Knowledge of Machine Learning Algorithms and Concepts
+## 1.Knowledge of Machine Learning Algorithms and Concepts
 My foundational understanding of machine learning algorithms matured through a progression of tasks.
 Correlation and Regression tasks provided a hands-on grasp of data relationships, demonstrating how to manipulate variables to create varying correlations (e.g., perfect positive) and visualise linear, non-linear, and outlier impacts on model fitting.
 This highlighted the critical challenges of underfitting and overfitting.
 The Jaccard Coefficient task introduced similarity metrics essential for clustering applications.

 My journey into neural networks began with Perceptron Models.
 I explored fundamental principles, observing how input, weights, and thresholds determined output.
 Experiments with the AND operator clarified the crucial role of learning_rate in convergence, showing how both acceleration and slower convergence could occur based on its value.
 The Multi-Layer Perceptron (MLP) for the XOR operator was a pivotal step, demonstrating how hyperparameters like epochs and learning rate enable models to learn non-linearly separable functions.